Hopium21/aztec-packages/noir/noir-repo/SUPPORT.md

 ## Funding Opportunities

-Aztec is offering grants to people and teams that want to use, test or build Noir.
+Aztec is offering grants to people and teams that want to use, test or build with Noir.
 You can find more information about the grants program [here](https://aztec.network/grants).

 ## Full-time Contributors